Amnat Ruenroeng: Physical altercation

 On 5 October 2025, a video went viral showing him arguing with a young man in front of a convenience store.
 The confrontation soon turned physical, with Amnat being knocked to the ground and repeatedly struck.
 After the situation was brought under control, reports revealed that he had been intoxicated and was about to cause a disturbance inside the store.
 The young man involved claimed he acted in self-defense to protect people inside.

 Following the incident, Amnat was taken to hospital where, upon regaining consciousness, he admitted that his behaviour had been caused by heavy drinking.
 He explained that his alcohol use was driven by stress after retiring from boxing.
 He had lost his job, sold most of his belongings, and gone through a divorce.
 Close friends and his son told reporters that he was a kind and gentle man when sober, but became a different person under the influence of alcohol.
 Petchyindee promoter Nuttadaj Vachirarattanawong said he had previously arranged for the former athlete to attend rehabilitation, where he showed signs of recovery.
 However, after losing his family and livelihood, Nuttadaj called on government agencies to step in and offer support.

 The Sports Authority of Thailand (SAT) has since acknowledged the case and confirmed that assistance is now being arranged.
+After that, he continued drinking and repeatedly got into trouble.
+Eventually, in the middle of 2026, he decided to quit alcohol once and for all.
+He rode his motorcycle for more than 300 km to Ubon Ratchathani to meet Yutthaphon Srisompong, better known as "Jonny Mueprab" (Jonny the Handcuff), a well-known social media personality, in order to start a new chapter in his life.
+He also received financial assistance from Rodtang Jitmuangnon, the famous Muay Thai and MMA fighter, who helped support him on his journey.